menisadi/menisadi.github.io/_posts/2025-12-01-spotifyvslastfm.md

 A few things stand out immediately:

 * **Kendall Tau jumped from 0.578 → 0.752**, suggesting the **order** of the songs aligns much more closely than it did in 2024.
+* **Spearman correlation is now 0.897**, which is very high - once you focus on the songs that appear in both lists, their relative positions now move almost in lockstep between Spotify and Last.fm.
 * **Jaccard increased to 0.802**, so the overlap between the two lists is significantly larger.
 * **RBO at 0.902** is particularly striking - the *tops* of the lists now agree far more than before.

-* Spearman remains weak (as expected, since small positional shifts hurt Spearman), but the overall story is clear:
+Taken together, these metrics all point in the same direction:
 **2025 Wrapped is substantially closer to my Last.fm reality.**

 There is still a gap between the two data sources, but this time Spotify’s list feels much more like an honest reflection of my listening habits.
 This is real progress.